A naturally-occurring bacterial disease of insects that is often used in insecticides.

 Heat supplied to the underside of a container in which a plant is growing.

 A modified or specialized leaf growing just below a flower.

 Scattering seeds in a random pattern across a large area.

 brown compost material

-Material added to compost pile that add carbon to the composting mix and feed the microbes and bacteria that are needed for composting.
+Material added to the compost pile that adds carbon to the composting mix and feeds the microbes and bacteria that are needed for composting.

 Early stages of development of a flower or plant growth.